durand-daubin/DEMAND/Theme-1/Dinner_Hunting/DEMAND_Book_Ch_Dinner.md

 Here we use the MTUS (UK) and French data to look at change in cooking (& eating?) over the last 30 years through the lenses of the three meal type.

 XX ? use the definition as 'at least one episode in the half hour'?
 XX

-# UK

-## The distribution of cooking and eating as main activities in the UK 1974 - 2005
+## The distribution of cooking and eating as main activities

 Having the established the overall distributions of eating and cooking and chosen to focus on these as main activities, the following table shows the weighted proportion of episodes which were reported as cooking as a main activity by men and women in each survey.
 In general women report a far higher percentage of episodes as cooking/food preparation than men although the ratio has equalised somewhat from 1:0.17 in 1974 to 1:0.65 by 2005.

-Table: Weighted proportion of episodes reported as cooking as a main activity by men and women (with 95% CI)
+Table: UK: Weighted proportion of episodes reported as cooking as a main activity by men and women (with 95% CI)

 Sex      Survey   % episodes    2.5%   97.5%
 ------  -------  -----------  ------  ------